UK Skilled Worker Visa Changes and Immigration Rules for 2025

 Those who wish to sponsor a worker with current permission as a student who wants to apply to a skilled worker route must now use the new CoS category of “Skilled Work (Student course complete switching to Skilled Worker)”.

-Students directly switching to the skilled worker route will continue to be exempt from the immigration skills charge.
+Students directly switching to the Skilled Worker route will continue to be exempt from the immigration skills charge.

 This change has been welcomed as many sponsors could mistakenly choose the incorrect category when trying to sponsor graduates, which can lead to either a refusal or a delay in making a decision on the application.